cmdking/Lab2/README.md

-In the laboratory, you will implement a minimal version of the Unix tool Make in C. Make is a tool used to automate the building of program.
+In this part of the course you have implement a minimal version of the Unix tool Make in C. Make is a tool used to automate the building of program.
 Make reads a Makefile that contains rules that determine when different parts of the program need to be rebuilt.